Collaborative Regression of Expressive Bodies using Moderation: Method

 \qheading{Parameter regression:} We use two main regressor types: (1) We use the body, face/head, and hand $\{ \regressor_{\body}, \regressor_{\face}, \regressor_{\hand} \}$ regressors, that get features \emph{only} from the respective expert encoder \{$F_{\body}$, $F_{\face}$, $F_{\hand}$\}. $\regressor_{\body}$ infers the camera $\cam_{\body} = (s_{\body}, \bm{t}_{\body})$, and body rotation and pose $\pose_{\body}^{\stripped}$ up to (excluding) the head and wrist. $\regressor_{\face}$ infers the camera $\cam_{\face} = (s_{\face}, \bm{t}_{\face})$, face albedo $\albedocoeffs_{\face}$, and lighting $\lighting_{\face}$. $\regressor_{\hand}$ infers the camera $\cam_{\hand} = (s_{\hand}, \bm{t}_{\hand})$.
 (2) We use the face/head, $\regressorFaceFused$, and hand, $\regressorHandFused$, regressors that get from moderators the ``fused'' features, $F_{\face}^{\fused}$ and $F_{\hand}^{\fused}$. $\regressorHandFused$ infers the wrist $\pose_{\text{wrist}}$ and finger pose $\pose_{\text{fingers}}$. $\regressorFaceFused$ infers expressions $\expression$, head rotation $\pose_{\text{head}}$, and jaw pose $\pose_{\text{jaw}}$.
 Importantly, $\regressorFaceFused$ also infers body shape $\shape$, letting our face expert contribute to whole-body shape.

 \qheading{Detail capture:} We use the fine geometric details branch $R_{\fdetail}$ of Feng \etal~\cite{DECA_2020} that, given a face image $I_{\face}$, estimates dense \threeD displacements on top of \flame's~\cite{FLAME:SiggraphAsia2017} surface.
 We convert the displacements from \flame's to \smplx's UV map, and apply them on \modelname's inferred head shape.
-However, inferring geometric details from full body images is not trivial; faces tend to be much noisier in these \wrt to face-only images.
-We account for this with our moderator, and use the inferred displacements only when the face/head expert is confident, \ie the face image is not too noisy.
+However, inferring geometric details from full-body images is not trivial; faces tend to be much noisier in these compared to face-only images.
+We account for this with our moderator, and use the inferred displacements only when the face/head expert is confident.